canonical/k8s-snap/docs/src/snap/explanation/epa.md

    ensures that memory is allocated from the minimum number of NUMA nodes required.
 The Memory Manager uses a hint generation protocol to provide NUMA affinity hints to the Topology Manager.
--  **Pod Specification**: Pods can be specified to request NUMA-aware resource allocation through resource requests and limits, ensuring that they get allocated in alignment with the NUMA topology.
+-  **Pod specification**: Pods can be specified to request NUMA-aware resource allocation through resource requests and limits, ensuring that they get allocated in alignment with the NUMA topology.
--  **Scheduler Awareness**: The Kubernetes scheduler works in conjunction with the Topology Manager to place pods on nodes that meet their NUMA affinity requirements.
+-  **Scheduler awareness**: The Kubernetes scheduler works in conjunction with the Topology Manager to place pods on nodes that meet their NUMA affinity requirements.
 The scheduler considers NUMA topology during the scheduling process to optimise performance.
 -  **Node Feature Discovery (NFD)**: Node Feature Discovery can be used to label nodes with their NUMA capabilities, providing the scheduler with information to make more informed placement decisions.
--  **Resource Quotas and Limits**: Kubernetes allows defining resource quotas and limits to control the allocation of NUMA-aware resources across namespaces.
+-  **Resource quotas and limits**: Kubernetes allows defining resource quotas and limits to control the allocation of NUMA-aware resources across namespaces.
 This helps in managing and isolating resource usage effectively.
--  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of NUMA-aware workloads.
+-  **Monitoring and metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of NUMA-aware workloads.
 Metrics include CPU and memory usage per NUMA node, helping in optimising and troubleshooting performance-sensitive applications.
--  **Isolation and Security**: Security contexts and isolation mechanisms ensure that NUMA-aware workloads are protected and run in a controlled environment.
+-  **Isolation and security**: Security contexts and isolation mechanisms ensure that NUMA-aware workloads are protected and run in a controlled environment.
 This includes setting privileged containers and configuring namespaces to avoid resource contention.
--  **Performance Tuning**: Additional performance tuning can be achieved by configuring kernel parameters and using tools like numactl to bind processes to specific NUMA nodes.
+-  **Performance tuning**: Additional performance tuning can be achieved by configuring kernel parameters and using tools like numactl to bind processes to specific NUMA nodes.